Snowstormfly/Cross-modal-retrieval-MLAGT/README.md

-# Zero-shot sketch-based remote sensing image retrieval based on multi-level and attention-guided tokenization
+<h1>Zero-shot sketch-based remote sensing image retrieval based on multi-level and attention-guided tokenization</h1>

  <img src="https://img.shields.io/badge/python-3.7-green"> <img src="https://img.shields.io/badge/pytorch-1.11-green">

 The repository is for the paper“Zero-shot sketch-based remote sensing image retrieval based on multi-level and attention-guided tokenization”.
 In this repository, you can find the official PyTorch implementation of multi-level and attention-guided tokenization network